FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 In-source builds are fine if you want to compile a version of FreeCAD quickly, and don\'t intend to update the source code often.
 In this case, you can remove the compiled program and the source just by deleting a single folder.

-Change to the source directory, and point `cmake` to the present directory (denoted by a single point)   *
+Change to the source directory, and point `cmake` to the present directory (denoted by a single point):

  {{Code|lang=bash|code=
 cd freecad-source